Youth 2000: The Structure of a Youth 2000 Retreat

-In the UK the main event is the annual Youth 2000 Prayer Festival which takes place at the Walsingham Catholic Shrine in Norfolk over 5 days covering the August Bank Holiday weekend.
+In the UK the main event is the annual Youth 2000 Prayer Festival, which takes place at the Walsingham Catholic Shrine in Norfolk over five days covering the August Bank Holiday weekend.

 Controversies

-In 2006, members of a small, militant group which had attached itself to a peaceful "Youth 2000" Retreat organised with Father Kevin Knox-Lecky, the Catholic Priest of St Mary's church, Glastonbury were cautioned by police for throwing salt and shouting at local pagans.
+In 2006, members of a Youth 2000 Retreat organised by Fr Kevin Knox-Lecky, the Catholic Priest of St Mary's church, Glastonbury, were cautioned by police for throwing salt and shouting at local pagans.
 The police warned two women and arrested (and later released) one youth.

-Father Kevin Knox-Lecky said that the poor behaviour witnessed by the Pagan Community had come from a small, militant "fringe group" that "attached" itself to the Youth 2000 retreat in Glastonbury.
-He said this militant fringe group were “unChristian and unrepresentative” of Youth 2000.
+Fr Knox-Lecky said that the poor behaviour witnessed by the Pagan Community had come from a small, militant "fringe group" that "attached" itself to the Youth 2000 retreat in Glastonbury.
+He said this militant fringe group was “unChristian and unrepresentative” of Youth 2000.

 Charlie Connor, the managing director of Youth 2000, said: "For the avoidance of doubt, Youth 2000 does not condone or encourage this kind of behaviour from anyone.
-We fully agree that differences on matters of faith cannot and should not be resolved by any kind of harassment.”
+We fully agree that differences on matters of faith cannot and should not be resolved by any kind of harassment."

-But he added: “Youth 2000 would also like to place on the record that many young people at the retreat were harassed, sworn at and even cursed by people.
-One incident included the taking of photographs of young people, including children, and numbers plates by people present in the town."
+But he added: "Youth 2000 would also like to place on the record that many young people at the retreat were harassed, sworn at and even cursed by people.
+One incident included the taking of photographs of young people, including children, and number plates by people present in the town."